NatLee/MyAnimeList-comment-crawler/README.md

 ## Link

-This dataset is put on [Kaggle](https://www.kaggle.com/natlee/myanimelist-comment-dataset).
+The dataset is put on [Kaggle](https://www.kaggle.com/natlee/myanimelist-comment-dataset).